AllgeierSchweiz/azure-openai-lab/series/A Hands-on Exploration of the Azure OpenAI API (Part 4 of 6).md

 1.  _P4-azure-openai-assistant-rag-data-preprocessing.ipynb_
 2.  _P4-azure-openai-rag.ipynb_

-In Notebook **P4-azure-openai-assistant-rag-data-preprocessing.ipynb,** we will conduct data pre-processing steps using the Azure OpenAI Assistant API using the GPT-4 model version **1106 Preview**.
+In Notebook **P4-azure-openai-assistant-rag-data-preprocessing.ipynb,** we will conduct data pre-processing steps using the Azure OpenAI Assistant API using the GPT-4o-mini model version **2024–07–18**.
 We will input data-wrangling instructions in text format and have the code interpreter of the Azure OpenAI Assistant execute our requirements.

-In Notebook **P4-azure-openai-rag.ipynb,** we will implement RAG using **ChromaDB** as our Vector Database together with **LangChain** and the Azure OpenAI embedding model **Text-Embedding-3-Large**.
-Subsequently, we will use the **GPT-3.5-Turbo** model with the aid of RAG to create well-thought-out and flavourful vegan recipes for special occasions.
+In Notebook **P4-azure-openai-rag.ipynb,** we will implement RAG using **ChromaDB** as our Vector Database together with **LangChain** and the Azure OpenAI embedding model `text-embedding-3-large`.
+Subsequently, we will use the GPT-4o-mini model with the aid of RAG to create well-thought-out and flavourful vegan recipes for special occasions.

 <br/><br/>